-What type of authentication is required
+What type of authentication is required by different documents?

 When using electronic signatures, you have to keep some requirements in the back of your mind.
 One of those requirements is authentication.
 You verify if someone really is who he/she claims to be, and which documents are involved.